connorrothschild/v4/src/routes/post/svelte-scatter.md

 We'll be taking [this scatterplot](https://observablehq.com/@d3/scatterplot), from the team at Observable, and recreating it (sort of).
 Then, we'll make it (hopefully) better.

-<iframe title="An Observable chart of cars data" width="100%" height="684" frameborder="0" style="background: white"
+<iframe loading="lazy" title="An Observable chart of cars data" width="100%" height="684" frameborder="0" style="background: white"
   src="https://observablehq.com/embed/@d3/scatterplot?cells=chart"></iframe>

 In specific, we'll be doing the following: